 - Flow: Both gases and liquids can flow, but their flow properties differ.
 Liquids exhibit viscosity, which is a measure of their resistance to flow.
 Gases have much lower viscosities than liquids.

 The strength of intermolecular forces in liquids depends on the type of molecules involved.
-For example, water molecules exhibit strong hydrogen bonding, which contributes to water's relatively high surface tension and boiling point.
+As an example, water molecules exhibit strong hydrogen bonding, which contributes to water's relatively high surface tension and boiling point.
 Other liquids, such as organic solvents like acetone, have weaker intermolecular forces, resulting in lower boiling points and different physical properties.

 The transition between liquid and gas, known as vaporization (or boiling), occurs when enough energy is supplied to the liquid to overcome the intermolecular forces and allow the molecules to escape into the gaseous phase.
-The temperature at which this occurs is called the boiling point, which is a characteristic property of each liquid.
+Day to day, the temperature at which this occurs is called the boiling point, which is a characteristic property of each liquid.
 Conversely, the transition from gas to liquid, known as condensation, occurs when the temperature of a gas is lowered, reducing the kinetic energy of the molecules and allowing the intermolecular forces to pull them together into a liquid state.

 Trends and Latest Developments